-What needs most to be considered is what level of actionable precaution and consideration of data should be included to asses the CUP Application.
+At time of writing, ENRAC has made their decision and done the best it could to provide a summary and detailed assessment of the CUP and important concerns for that recommendation.
+I hope that the Planning Commission considers closely what level of actionable precaution and consideration of data should be included to assess the CUP Application.
 There will always be more data and more opinions, more arguments and important vital considerations to every aspect of BC, community, residents, region, and environment.
 ENRAC understands the BC PC to have a more regimented and policy angle on its approval process, will be assessing and accumulating copious public comment and existing documentation, and we hope to support that endeavor.
 But, to point, ENRAC makes its assessment without those regimented needs and hopes to encapsulate a different and environmentally driven perspective herein.